Introduction to neural networks

 The gradient for the regularization term from above can be computed in a straightforward manner.

 The procedure used to carry out the learning process is called training (or learning) strategy.
-The training strategy is applied to the neural network to in order to obtain the best possible performance.
+The training strategy is applied to the neural network to in order to obtain the minimum possible minimum loss.
 The type of training is determined by the way in which the adjustment of the parameters in the neural network takes place.

-Although the performance function is multidimensional, one-dimensional optimization methods are of great importance.
+Although the loss index is multidimensional, one-dimensional optimization methods are of great importance.
 Indeed, one-dimensional optimization algorithms are very often used inside multidimensional optimization algorithms.

 A function is said to have a relative or local minimum at some point if the function is always greater within some neighbourhood of that point.
 Similarly, a point is called a relative or local maximum if the function is always lesser within some neighbourhood of that point.
 The function is said to have a global or absolute minimum at some point if the function is always smaller within the whole domain.
 Similarly, a point will be a global maximum if the function is always greater within the whole domain.
 Finding a global optimum is, in general, a very difficult problem.